What is a building warrant of fitness (BWoF)?

 Send forms to us annually

-Every year, you or your agent must complete copies of Form 12 - Building warrant of fitness, with supporting Form 12a - Certificate of compliance for each system on your compliance schedule and either
+Every year, you or your agent must complete copies of Form 12 - Building warrant of fitness, with supporting Form 12a - Certificate of compliance for each system on your compliance schedule:

 - send them to firstname.lastname@example.org